 The district cooling system in Singapore’s Marina Bay precinct has slashed its users’ air-conditioning energy use by more than 40 percent compared to traditional air-conditioning systems.
 A similar system will be installed in the upcoming Jurong Lake District to serve the entire area, including homes.

-“Instead of buildings having individual chiller plant rooms and cooling towers, a centralised network can provide greater energy efficiency and more economies of scale,” said the country’s Minister for National Development Lawrence Wong in a speech in 2016.
+“Instead of buildings having individual chiller plant rooms and cooling towers, a centralised network can provide greater energy efficiency and more economies of scale,” said the country’s then-Minister for National Development Lawrence Wong in a speech in 2016.

 “Cooling is essential to human health and prosperity, and is becoming more important as the world urbanises, economies grow and the planet heats up.”